 What is Dashi No Moto?

-It makes culinary tasks easier and quicker and it can work in a wide variety of dishes.
+It makes cooking with dashi a lot easier and quicker and it can work in a wide variety of dishes.

 Dashi vs. Hondashi vs. Dashi No Moto: Recipes